hamsternz/em6502/README.md

 At the moment I'm working through enough of the Op Codes so that VIC20 ROMS work.

-Currently the memory map is 48K of RAM and 16K of ROM, as non of the hardware is emulated.
+Currently the memory map is 48K of RAM and 16K of ROM, as none of the hardware peripherals are currently emulated.

 ## Getting started